Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Results

 Among other things, algorithms ``\textit{sometimes also listen in on the mic}''.\footnote{~527} This listening presumption was shared also by many others who felt that it is ``\textit{like my phone is secretly listening}'' or that ``\textit{there is software listening to what I am saying}''.\footnote{~623; 2121; cf. also 2475} Smartphones ``\textit{hear}'' telephone conversions and ``\textit{pick up discussions}'', subsequently using the picked information for advertisements.\footnote{~914; 1322; cf. also 2535} Such listening is unacceptable and horrifying.\footnote{~2177; 1399} Given the past privacy scandals and the ongoing practices with voice assistant technologies used in smartphones and other products~\citep{Edu20, Iqbal23, Tabassum20}, it is difficult to objectively reassure such people that they are just paranoid; that unauthorized algorithmic monitoring of phone calls for advertising would be entirely out of the question.

 Finally, two other well-known privacy-related topics are present in the dataset.
 The first is the information asymmetry between technology companies and users~\citep{Hjerppe23SOSYM}.
 This asymmetry is concisely summarized by the following comment from a citizen; ``\textit{it is difficult for us but easy for them}''.\footnote{~1491} This asymmetry extends toward a wider information inequality between platforms and everyone else, including citizens, researchers, civil society, and public authorities.\footnote{~1403} To this end, some authors have used a term epistemic inequality to describe the situation~\citep{Zuboff20a}.
 Some citizens proposed a simple solution to the inequality: consumers and people in general ``\textit{should have the same level of insight as the advertisers who selected the targets for their ads}''.\footnote{~58} The second topic is the famous privacy paradox: people recognize that they are under surveillance but do little to protect themselves~\citep{Barnes06}.
 In other words, the ``\textit{process of collecting this data and its use is not clear, which, however, does not worry the majority of Internet users, who without hesitation agree to the terms and conditions of various services}.''\footnote{~60} Though, from a European perspective, it is not the duty of citizens alone to ensure that their fundamental rights are respected.
+Regardless, privacy and data protection are further key elements behind the overall skepticism expressed by the respondents toward recommender systems.